Agent Skills: Extension Creator

 Then: Implement required methods from Extension interface

-Must: Export metadata object with name, version, description, author, capabilities
+Must: Define static metadata property on the class with name, version, description, author, capabilities

 Never: Use @/ imports in extension files